FreshKernel/kraft-sync/README.md

 You can use [MultiMC Launcher] or [Prism Launcher] which provide more features than the original [Minecraft Launcher], features like:

-1. Exporting the instance, each instance has its own assets (e.g., Mods, Resource-packs, Shader-packs)
+1. Exporting the instance, each instance has its assets (e.g., Mods, Resource-packs, Shader-packs)
 2. Configurations and data in a way so no instance will affect another
 3. Other features like allow to launch
    Pre-launch
-   command which is needed by this script to automate the process, otherwise if you're using the official [Minecraft Launcher], then the players need to run the script each time they launch the game or only when they want to (when new mods added etc...) or you could create a `bat` (Windows) or `sh` (Linux, macOS) script that launches this script first then the launcher, This way the players are forced to use your mods and resource packs, etc... even if they don't want to use the mods, still [Minecraft Launcher] doesn't provide a way to separate the mods and settings for different instances and servers, to get the best experience, use one of the supported launchers or a launcher that support running a command before launching the game
+   command which is needed by this script to automate the process, otherwise if you're using the the official [Minecraft Launcher], then the players need to run the script each time they launch the game or only when they want to (when new mods are added etc...) or you could create a `bat` (Windows) or `sh` (Linux, macOS) script that launches this script first then the launcher, This way the players are forced to use your mods and resource packs, etc... even if they don't want to use the mods, still [Minecraft Launcher] doesn't provide a way to separate the mods and settings for different instances and servers, to get the best experience, use one of the supported launchers or a launcher that supports running a command before launching the game
 4. Many other features, like automatically joining a Minecraft server when launching the game

-You will need to ship the script with the exported instance, configure the instance to launch the script before each game launch and export it.
+You will need to ship the script with the exported instance and configure the instance to launch the script before each game launch and export it.
 It's important to check the script files; otherwise, it won't be shipped.